 The public bus is the cheapest option

 To save money, the best option is to take public transportation.
 Bus tickets are relatively cheap and you can travel half the country for less than $10.
-However, the bus takes a much longer time with few direct routes so if you’re short on time, you need to think carefully about your choices especially if you’re planning to go to more rural areas.
+However, the bus takes a much longer time with few direct routes.
+Therefore, if you’re short on time, you need to plan carefully is the bus is the best option.

 Use our discounts!